CCPrep’s Guidance SAT/ACT Testing for the Class of 2027 and beyond

 This FAQ is our effort to provide as much clarity & guidance to the students & families in the CCPrep community as possible, so that you can be empowered with the information that you need to make the right decision for your students.

-California State Universities (CSUs): The CSUs have announced that they will not be using the SAT/ACT at all in their admissions decisions for the Class of 2025.
-So if your student is applying only to CSUs, your student does not need an SAT/ACT score.
+California State Universities (CSUs): The CSUs have announced that they will not be using the SAT/ACT at all in their admissions decisions for the Class of 2027.

-Private Colleges & Out-of-State Colleges: While the fact that some private & out of state colleges have made the SAT/ACT “optional” has made big headlines over the past year, not all of them have made that decision.
+Private Colleges & Out-of-State Colleges: While the fact that some private & out of state colleges have made the SAT/ACT “optional” has made big headlines over the past year, not all of them have made that decision, and many have started requiring again.
 This means students applying to private or out-of-state colleges should still ensure that they take the SAT and/or ACT exams.

 Furthermore, recent new articles have provided analysis suggesting that acceptance rate to many colleges is actually higher for those who have submitted an SAT/ACT score as compared to those who applied as test-optional without an SAT/ACT score.